 Life Challenges In Gaza: Massive Destruction And Israeli Intransigence Hinder Reconstruction

-This is in addition to continued bombardment, assassinations, the demolition and leveling of buildings in Rafah and Khan Younis, and areas beyond the so-called 'yellow line,' as well as the prevention of aid, relief supplies, medicines, and essential medical equipment needed for surgical operations.
+This is in addition to continued bombardment, assassinations, the demolition and levelling of buildings in Rafah and Khan Younis, and areas beyond the so-called 'yellow line', as well as the prevention of aid, relief supplies, medicines, and essential medical equipment needed for surgical operations.
 All of this constitutes clear arbitrariness and a blatant violation of all agreements guaranteed under the ceasefire.

 Despite Israel having recovered all living captives and the bodies of those killed, it continues to renege on its commitments under the ceasefire agreement and to evade its humanitarian provisions.
 These include the closure of crossings and restrictions on the entry of aid and civilian equipment such as ambulances and rubble-removal machinery.
 This has resulted in a widespread humanitarian tragedy, amid the brutal destruction caused by shelling, airstrikes, and the demolition of buildings and institutions, which have inflicted severe damage on infrastructure.